asachs01/school_menu_connector/README.md

 - Send menus via email
 - Configurable through command-line flags or environment variables
 - Customizable email subject

+## Prerequisites

+The biggest thing that you need is the building and district IDs.
+To find them:

+1. Go to https://linqconnect.com/ and sign in
+2. Click on the hamburger menu in the top left corner
+3. Click on "School Menu"
+4. Click on your school
+5. Open up the browser's developer tools (usually F12)
+6. Click on the "Network" tab
+7. Search for "FamilyMenu"
+8. Click on the request
+9. In the "Query String Parameters" section, find the `districtId` parameter and the `buildingId` parameter
+10. Copy the values and save them in a secure location

 ## Running the notifier